-In the lead up to the hearing on Health and Safety of Women and Girls with Disability, it is now more vital than ever that we encourage women and girls to make submissions to the Royal Commission.
+In the lead up to the hearing on Women and Girls with Disability, it is now more vital than ever that we encourage women and girls to make submissions to the Royal Commission.

 It is only by telling our stories that we will be able to make real change to the policies, laws and practices that affect our community.

 We have answered some common questions about the Royal Commission below.
 Please get in touch with our DRC Project Officer, Tess Moodie, if you would like to discuss telling your story by emailing email@example.com